Types of Bonds in India

 In case of default or bankruptcy, bondholders (assisted by trustees) can go after the collateral and sell it to recover their money.

-Majority bonds issued by companies are secured NCDs (or non-convertible debentures).
-Debentures is just another name for bonds in India.
+The majority of company bonds are secured NCDs (or non-convertible debentures).
+Debentures are just another name for bonds in India.

 Unsecured bonds